RougeWare/Swift-Function-Tools/README.md

 ## `!` ##

-Converts any function which returns a `Bool` into one which returns the opposite bool.
+Converts any function which returns a `Bool` into one which returns the opposite value.
 For example:
 ```swift
 public extension Array {